AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 However, the `snakemake` workflow should also be run locally during development so that the author and reviewers can see the rendered output of the new material during the `Pull Request` process.

 Ideally snakemake will not re-render the `.html` for `.Rmd` files you have not edited, but if it does, you should only commit and push the files you have intended to change.
-All `.html` files will be re-rendered upon merging to master, but by not committing files that are only altered incidentally, the `Files changed` page of your PR on GitHub will be more focused, easing the burden on reviewers.
+All `.html` files will be re-rendered upon merging to `master` or `staging`, but by not committing files that are only altered incidentally, the `Files changed` page of your PR on GitHub will be more focused, easing the burden on reviewers.

 ### How to re-render the notebooks locally